-27. Subsequent events
+22. Subsequent events

-On May 5, 2023 the Company was granted by the Alberta Securities Commission ("ASC"), a Management Cease Trade Order ("MCTO"), as a result of the Company being late to file its annual audited financial statements.

-On July 5, 2023 the TSX Venture Exchange suspended trading in the Company's securities as a result of a Cease Trade Order (the "CTO") issued by the Alberta Securities Commission.
-The CTO was issued as a result of the delay in the filing of the Company's audited annual financial statements, accompanying management discussion and analysis, and certifications for the financial year ended December 31, 2022, and the corresponding interim financial statements, management discussion and analysis, and certifications for the period ended March 31, 2023.
+- On May 7, 2024 the Company was granted a Management Cease Trade Order by the Alberta Securities Commission, (the "ASC") as a result of the Company being late to file the 2023 annual audited financial statements. - On June 28, 2024 the Company repaid the Term Loan from the Canadian financial institution in the amount of US\$10,000,000 using the Restricted Cash. - Accrued interest on the Term Loan, in the amount of \$US 539,315.08, was converted to a non-interest bearing Demand Promissory Note. - On July 12, 2024 the ASC issued a Cease Trade Order (the "CTO").
+The CTO was issued as a result of the continuing delay in the filing of the Company's 2023 audited annual financial statements and the accompanying corresponding interim financial statements, management discussion and analysis, and certifications for the period ended March 31, 2024. - On July 15, 2024, the TSX Venture Exchange (the "TSXV") suspended trading in the Company's securities as a result of the CTO issued by the ASC.